hboetes/sshd_blacklist/README.md

 Now about expiring bruteforcers, when is that done, and how?
 Well... when they give up trying!
-Of course log files get larger over time and they have to be rotated, so if I look at the log file, just before rotating, and the offender is no longer there we can safely expire him, which is done by the prerotate script configured in `ulogd_logrotate`.
+Of course log files get larger over time and they have to be rotated, so if we look at the log file, just before rotating, and the offender is no longer there we can safely expire him, which is done by the prerotate script configured in `ulogd_logrotate`.
 ```
   ln ulogd_logrotate /etc/logrotate.d/ulog
 ```

-So if you want to expire brutes after an hour change the keyword 'daily' to 'hourly'.
+So if you want to expire brutes after at least an hour change the keyword 'daily' to 'hourly'.
 Check the logrotate man page for more options.

 ## Watching the logs: